MinPhys/MinPhys.github.io/RiP_2026/RiP_2026-programme.md

 * * *

 The meeting will begin in the afternoon of Wednesday 8th July and conclude in the afternoon of Thursday 9th.

+[Register now](./RiP_2026-registration.html) to showcase your own research in this year's meeting!

 A meeting dinner and group photo will be held on the Wednesday evening.
 The MPG AGM will take place after the meetings close on Thursday, all are welcome.